2022 Arts & Crafts Fair

-The new Waaswaaganing Indian Bowl Living Arts and Culture Center will honor heritage and tradition, and provide a first-class venue for contemporary expression of living Native culture through the arts.
+The new Waaswaaganing Indian Bowl Living Arts and Culture Center honors heritage and tradition, and provide a first-class venue for contemporary expression of living Native culture through the arts.

 The Center will be the premiere Northwoods showcase for Native American performing, literary, media and visual arts, and will honor the past, celebrate the present, and prepare young cultural leaders for the future.

 The Center will be a place for artists to meet, exchange and expand their creative visions, and will serve as a mecca for celebrations and for the education of future generations.